Kentucky History, Senior Seminar, Government

 Born in Costa Rica, Rodney Johnson primarily lived in the Dominican Republic where his parents serve as missionaries.
 Rodney has served in 27 countries around the world sharing the gospel alongside his family.
 He received his bachelor’s in accounting from Asbury University’s Howard Dayton School of Business as well as a minor in Spanish.
 He is currently employed with Edward Jones Financial Investing, a Fortune 500 company.

-Andy Martin has been a firmware engineer at Lexmark for 7 years.
-For 3 years pervious, he worked as a software engineer at Lumenware.
+C. Andy Martin has been a principal engineer at Badger Technologies since 2017.
+Previously, he has been a firmware engineer at Lexmark for 10 years and prior to that as a software engineer at Lumenware for 3 years.
 He received his master’s of science in computer science, bachelor’s of science in computer science and bachelor’s of science in electrical engineering from UK.
 He also minored in mathematics and graduated Summa Cum Laude with Honors in the Honors Program.

 In addition to volunteering as the long-time administrator for Mars Hill, Susan Vogel also teaches pre-Algebra.
 She and her husband, Tom, were among the families who founded Mars Hill, and all five of her children have graduated from the full program.
 Susan earned an associate’s degree in secretarial science from Ball State University Indiana.